timctrahan/AI_DM/CORE_DND5E_AGENT_ORCHESTRATOR_v6.7.3.md

      OUT: "Cannot move to [destination] from here."
      RETURN

-3. CHECK: random_encounter_trigger
-4. IF encounter_triggered THEN
-     ROLL: encounter_table FOR current_location
-     IF combat_encounter THEN
-       CALL: Combat_Initiation_Protocol WITH encounter
+3. CALL: Random_Encounter_Protocol WITH encounter_context="movement", location_id=current
-       RETURN
-     ELSE IF event_encounter THEN
-       NARRATE: event
-       ⛔ WAIT: player_response
-       HANDLE: response
+4. IF encounter_occurred AND in_combat:
+     RETURN (encounter protocol handles combat initiation)

 5. UPDATE: party_state.location.previous = current
 6. UPDATE: party_state.location.current = destination
 7. ADD: destination TO locations_discovered (if new)
-8. INC: time_elapsed appropriately
+8. CALL: Time_Tracking_Protocol WITH minutes_to_add=60

+9. CALL: Context_Confidence_Check WITH data_type="location", data_id=destination
-9. NARRATE: arrival at destination
+10. NARRATE: arrival at destination
-10. DESCRIBE: new location
+11. DESCRIBE: new location

+12. IF destination.is_hub OR destination.is_town:
+     CALL: Hub_Entry_Protocol WITH destination

-11. RETURN to Exploration_Protocol
+13. RETURN to Exploration_Protocol
 ```

 ## PROTOCOL: Investigation_Protocol